chris-bc/esp32-gravity/README.md

 * General improvements/bugfixes as I go

-## Using Gravity on a console
+## Using Gravity

+### Read Me First

+The remainder of this document describes Gravity's features from the perspective of somebody using Gravity's serial console UI.
+If your only interaction with Gravity is through the Flipper Zero application *please **don't** feel this documentation won't be useful for you.*

+While you won't be interested in command syntax when using the Flipper app, it will save you a lot of trial and error by explaining what commands do, and what other configuration items or commands they're dependent on.

+I also encourage you to put their Flipper to the side for an afternoon and connect Gravity to your laptop while in a populated area.
+With the substantially-improved screen real-estate you can get so much more information over a console.
+The Flipper Zero is wonderful for discreet exploration, or targeting a small number of known devices.

+This documentation has been completely reviewed and updated for Gravity v0.5.0 (20230907).

 ### Introduction

-Gravity provides a number of offensive and defensive wireless features that may be useful for testing the robustness of your wireless networks.
+Gravity provides a number of exploratory, offensive and defensive wireless features that you may find useful for testing the robustness of your wireless devices and networks.
+Gravity currently supports 3 varieties of wireless device - 802.11 (WiFi) and 802.15.1
+(Bluetooth Classic and Bluetooth Low Energy) - with the intention to expand into 802.15.4 (ZigBee/Thread) after consolidating existing functionality.

 Some features do not require any configuration and can be started immediately, for example the random, infinite and rickroll Beacon Spam.
-Most features, however, require one or more targets to be selected.
-Depending on the feature, the targets may be real APs, real STAs or user-specified SSIDs.
-Real APs and STAs are identified using `scan`; user-specified SSIDs are managed using `target-ssids`.
+Most features require one or more targets to be selected.
+Depending on the feature, the targets may be real APs, real STAs, real Bluetooth devices (BT/BLE) or user-specified SSIDs.
+Real BT, BLE, APs and STAs are identified using `scan`; user-specified SSIDs are managed using `target-ssids`.

 Settings that affect the behaviour of Gravity are controlled using `get`, `set`, and `hop`.
-One of the most important of these is `hop`, which determines whether channel hopping is enabled.
-If this has not been explicitly set Gravity will use the default channel hop setting for that command, starting and stopping hopping if necessary when the feature is started and stopped.
+One of the most important of these for WiFi is `hop`, which determines whether channel hopping is enabled.
+If this has not been explicitly set Gravity will use the default channel hop setting for command you run, starting and stopping hopping if necessary when features are started and stopped.

 All commands accept a variety of parameters.
 See the *Help* section for information on using Gravity's help system to obtain syntax and usage information for commands.